Seaweed and Kelp:

-Superfoods are mostly plant-based foods (aside from those made of fish and dairy) that are thought to be nutritionally dense and thus good for one’s health.
+Superfoods are mostly plant-based foods (aside from those made of fish and dairy) that are thought and advertised to be nutritionally dense and thus good for one’s health.

-We consider seaweeds superfood thanks to their high level of nutrients and their health benefits.
-Simply put, they rock at everything they do!
+We like to think of seaweeds as superfood thanks to the vast amount of nutrients that comprise them and the corresponding possible health benefits.
+Simply put, they seem to rock at everything they do!

-Depending on the type you are eating, seaweed can contain over 50 different and important vitamins, minerals and trace elements.
-Even though it is not as famous, it is more complex and nutritious than land plants.
+Depending on the type, seaweeds can contain over 50 different and important vitamins, minerals and trace elements.
+Even though it is not as famous, seaweeds seem to be more complex and nutritious than land plants.

 There is tons more we could say about superfoods and the superfood content of algae.
 That is why we have created an insightful sub-article for you on this topic here.

 Health Benefits of Eating Seaweed

 Those are not just our words.
 Numerous clinical studies have demonstrated the health benefits of seaweed consumption.
 As an example, the Scottish Food Health and Innovation Service has listed 21 health benefits of eating seaweed, linked to their nutrient composition, i.e, of what they are made.

 If you would like to find out more, we expand on the health benefits of seaweed under a clinical study and research section in a separate article.